Enjoy A Lucrative Salary And High Personal Fulfillment As You Ensure That Safe And Effective Therapies Become Available To The General Public

 You like to break boundaries and innovate at any cost.
 You feel like rules and regulations obstruct your creative process and feel trapped when you have to follow them.

-Regulatory affairs professionals are in charge of keeping up to date with regulations and best practices, as well as explaining to different sectors in a company the importance of keeping compliance.
+Regulatory affairs professionals are in charge of keeping up to date with regulations and best practices, as well as explaining to different sectors in a company the importance of maintaining compliance.

-If you feel that rules were made to break them and they serve no clear purpose, then the RAC is not for you.
+If you feel that rules were made to break them and they serve no clear purpose, then the Regulatory Affairs Career Track is not for you.

-The RAC is for PhDs who understand that complying to regulations, good practices, and recommendations is the best way to attain results that are beneficial for everyone.
+The Regulatory Affairs Career Track is for PhDs who understand that complying with regulations, best practices, and recommendations is the surest way to attain beneficial results for everyone.

 You Only Want To Stay In The Lab